And I Am Telling You I'm Not Going: Track listing

+Charts

 Jennifer Hudson version

 In 2006, "And I Am Telling You I'm Not Going" was recorded by Jennifer Hudson for her film debut, as Effie White in the DreamWorks/Paramount motion picture adaptation of Dreamgirls.
 Her recording of the song peaked at number 60 on the US Billboard Hot 100 chart, and number 14 on the R&B chart.

 Hudson's version received widespread praise from film and music critics as well as the audiences, which highlighted her strength as both a vocalist and an actress.
 The New York Observer described Hudson's performance as "five mellifluous, molto vibrato minutes...."
 Newsweek said that when moviegoers hear Hudson sing the song, she "is going to raise goose bumps across the land."
 Variety wrote that Hudson's performance "calls to mind debuts like Barbra Streisand in Funny Girl or Bette Midler in The Rose, with a voice like the young Aretha."
 For her performance, Hudson won a multitude of accolades, including the Academy Award for Best Supporting Actress.
 The song also appeared in Hudson's eponymous debut album (2008).

 On June 26, 2007, the 7th Annual BET Awards opened with Jennifer Holliday and Jennifer Hudson performing "And I Am Telling You I'm Not Going" live in their first duet together.

 Although it in essence is Hudson's first single release, it became her fourth top 75 hit in the United Kingdom after a performance on The X Factor in 2009 after being sung by Danyl Johnson.
 Hudson performed the song again at the 85th Academy Awards, as part of the Dreamgirls section in the tribute to movie musicals.

 In February 2022, Hudson's rendition was named a finalist for Oscars Cheer Moment as part of the Academy of Motion Picture Arts and Sciences' "Oscars Fan Favorite" contest, finishing in fourth place.